 Oh, and one more "tip".
 You know those 20 trips to Starbucks I was making each month (at about $5 a visit or $100/month)?
 I now buy 1/2 lb of freshly ground coffee from Starbucks each week (about $6) and a bottle of vanilla creamer from Trader Joe's (about $3 and it lasts at least two weeks!) and am saving about $70 a month just by doing that!
 And I still get Starbucks coffee - yeehaw!

-I'm a breastfeeding, baby-wearing, cloth-diapering, Oregon mama of four under four (toddler triplets and a sweet baby girl).
+I'm a breastfeeding, baby-wearing, cloth-diapering, Oregon mama of five year old triplets and a sweet and sassy 2 year old.
 I'm a Christian, wife, mother, homemaker, and homeschooler.
-I have a Masters Degree in Spanish Literature...and laundry.
+I have a Masters Degree in Spanish Literature...and an honorary one in laundry.
 It's a loud, crazy life we lead, but we are blessed beyond measure.

 "Behold, children are a heritage from the Lord...Happy is the man who has his quiver full of them."
 Psalm 127:3,5